 My first official, out-of-school job was with Enartis Vinquiry (now, Enartis U.S.A.), a winemaking supply company based in California.
 I acted as the company’s Sensory Scientist, leading wine industry sensory trials, evaluating new products used to make wine, and learning A LOT about the California wine industry.

 Eventually, my heart wanted to travel back to the Eastern wine industry where my wine roots had been planted.

 In 2011, I accepted my dream job as the Penn State Extension Enologist.
 An enologist is a person that studies the science of wine.

 As the state enologist, I had opportunities to meet winemakers from wine regions all over the U.S., and I developed tomorrow’s winemakers through research and education.
 I also completed a few certification programs through the Society of Wine Educators (SWE) and Wine and Spirit Education Trust (WSET) to deepen my tasting skills and appreciation of wine.

 And then one day, I took a leap to start Denise Gardner Winemaking: a new era of consulting services in which technology is used advantageously to meet the growing needs of winemakers and wine enthusiasts.
-It’s through this entrepreneurial venture that I want to add the extra flare to your table by introducing you to new, affordable wine styles and an approachable, fun way of enjoying wine.
+It’s through this entrepreneurial venture that I want to add the extra flair to your table by introducing you to new, affordable wine styles in an approachable, fun way of enjoying wine.